 Apartments, flats and smaller 2 Bed houses, that have a maximum of 10 average sized radiators (these days the average radiator size is 1.5kW per rad on a new build) and that have one bathroom.

 This boiler is a fully modulating boiler, which means it varies its output to the heating system requirements, this results in a higher energy efficiency, and reduced energy bills.
-This also means you can’t really oversize the heating side of the lpg boiler as such, because it adapts to the heating system requirements of your flat, apartments or house.
-This modulation feature is common across all our range of lpg boilers and natural gas boilers.
+This also means you can’t really oversize the heating side of the boiler as such, because it adapts to the heating system requirements of your flat, apartments or house.
+This modulation feature is common across all our range of propane gas boilers and natural gas boilers.

 Making the DHW performance the most looked at element of the boiler –